balaam/slate/source/includes/_vector.md

 ## Normalize4

 Normalize the vector to a unit vector.
-The same as Normalize3 but for X, Y, Z
+The same as Normalize3 but for X, Y, Z, W.

 ## SetBroadcast